Battle of Wuhan: North of Yangtze River

 In Shandong, 1,000 soldiers under Shi Yousan, who had defected multiple times to rivaling warlord cliques and was then independent, occupied Jinan and held it for a few days.
 Guerrillas also briefly held Yantai.
 The area east of Changzhou all the way to Shanghai was controlled by another non-government Chinese force, led by Dai Li, who used guerrilla tactics in the suburbs of Shanghai and across the Huangpu River.
 The force was made up of secret society members of the Green Gang and the Tiandihui and killed spies and traitors.
 It lost more than 100 men during its operations.
 On 13 August, members of the force sneaked into the Japanese air base at Hongqiao and raised a Chinese flag.

 While those factions were active, the Japanese 6th Division breached the defensive lines of Chinese 31st and 68th Army on 24 July and captured Taihu, Susong, and Huangmei Counties on 3 August.
 As the Japanese continued to move westward, the Chinese 4th Army of the Fifth War Zone deployed its main force in Guangji, Hubei and Tianjia Town to intercept the Japanese offensive.
 The 11th Army Group and the 68th Army were ordered to form a line of defense in Huangmei county, and the 21st and 29th Army Group, as well as the 26th Army, moved south to flank the Japanese.

 The Chinese recaptured Taihu on 27 August and Susong on 28 August.
 However, with Japanese reinforcements arriving on 30 August, the Chinese 11th Army Group and the 68th Army were unsuccessful in their counteroffensives.
 They retreated to Guangji County to continue resisting the Japanese forces along with the Chinese 26th, 55th, and 86th Armies.
 The Chinese 4th Army Group ordered the 21st and 29th Army Groups to flank the Japanese from northeast of Huangmei, but they were unable to stop the Japanese advance.
 Guangji was captured on 6 September.
 On 8 September, Guangji was recovered by the Chinese 4th Corps, but Wuxue was lost the same day.

-The Japanese Army then lay siege to Tianjia Town Fort.
-The Chinese 4th Corps sent the 2nd Army to reinforce the 87th Army and the 26th, 48th, and 86th Armies to flank the Japanese.
-However, they were beaten back and suffered many casualties at the hands of the battle-hardened Japanese, who had greater firepower.
-The Tianjia Town Fort was captured on the 29th, and the Japanese continued to attack westwards by capturing Huangpo on 24 October and were now approaching Hankou.